 The company will reimburse the employee directly or render payment to the college/university as long as the employee/student earns the minimum passing grade or better.

-For the purposes of this policy, the company will also recognize the numerical equivalents of a letter grade may be accepted instead of a letter grade.
-However, the company will only do soas long as the college/university provides official verification verifies that any such grade is equivalent to a letter grade.
+For the purposes of this policy, the company will also recognize the numerical equivalents of a letter grade instead of a letter grade.
+However, the company will only do so as long as the college/university provides official verification verifying that a numerical grade is equivalent to a letter grade.